Azure Security Center planning and operations guide

 - Subscription Reader or Security Reader to view Alerts

-- Subscription Owner/Collaborator or Security Admin required to dismiss Alerts
+- Subscription Owner/Contributor or Security Admin required to dismiss Alerts

 Sam (Security Analyst)

 - Subscription Owner/Contributor required to dismiss Alerts